orkes-io/docs/docs/templates/alerting/querying-orkes-data-and-triggering-opsgenie-alert.md

 This lets the workflow run every minute, and the alerts would be triggered and sent every minute.

+### Setting up OpsGenie Integration
+1. Navigate to the integrations page for your team dashboard - https://orkesio.app.opsgenie.com/teams/dashboard/<team_uuid>/integrations/list
+2. Click on API - It will take you to https://orkesio.app.opsgenie.com/teams/dashboard/<team_uuid>/integrations/create/api
+3. Type Integraton name and hit save
+4. You will see a freshly generated API Key, save it for the next step

 ### Managing API Secrets

 Similar to how we maintain API tokens, we can maintain the API keys / secrets for 3rd party systems as a [secret](/content/developer-guides/secrets-in-conductor), and it can be referred in your workflows.

-In this case we populate a secret called OPS_GENIE_TOKEN and resolve it in the OPS_GENIE system task input by doing this:
+In this case we populate a secret called OPS_GENIE_TOKEN which will store the API Key generated above.
+We resolve it in the OPS_GENIE system task input by doing this:
 ```"token": "${workflow.secrets.OPS_GENIE_TOKEN}"```